2026 Classes & Requirements

 Finish your HiSET (high school equivalency exam) - include copy of completion with your application

-College Courses: must be from spring or summer sessions in the year you are applying and have a passing grade of 70% or higher and include copy of transcript with your application
+College Courses: must be A COMPLETED COURSE from spring or summer sessions in the year you are applying

 Finally, a few important reminders…

-Returning parents: Applications must be completed and back to us, including all documentation, by the due date on the application.
-A late application will put you on the waiting list.
-Please see the due dates on the application.
+• Returning parents: Applications must be completed and back to us, including all documentation, by (the due date on the application.)
+DECEMBER 1.